GluuFederation/tutorials/agama-blogs/Agama-Lab-Quick-Start-Guide.md

 ## Make a Flow File

-- Right Click on the `Code` folder and select New Flow file.
-You can double click on files to open it.
+- Right-click on the `Code` folder and select New Flow file.
+You can double-click on files to open it.
   ![new-flow](./assets/new-flow.png)

-- Enter Details in Form and click on `Create` button.
+- Enter Details in Form and click on the `Create` button.
   ![flow-details](./assets/flow-details.png)

 ## Make a Simple Basic Auth Flow